 The above information is exciting.
 However, the authors of this book point out that our nation's richness of life is not faring well.
 It makes these points:

-You may also be interested in the United Nations' Global Environment Outlook 2000, which looks looking at the state of the Earth's Ecosystem.
-And GEO: Global Environment Outlook 3, providing past, present and future perspectives.
-These publications provide an enormous amount of important information.
+You may also be interested in the United Nations' Global Environment Outlook, publications and videos, which look at the state of the Earth's Ecosystem.

 This page was last updated on